liuly0322/QQAutoGUISender/README.md

 python server.py
 ```

-The server is at `http://localhost:8080`.
+The server is now running on `http://localhost:8080`.

+## deploy

-You can use [frp](https://github.com/fatedier/frp) or deploy it on a VPS with public IP.
+You can deploy it on a VPS with public IP or use [frp](https://github.com/fatedier/frp) to make it public.

 ### Content format